Three Minute Thesis Registration

 The top presenters from each preliminary round will advance to the finals on Friday, October 26 at 1pm in the KIVA.

-Registration will be open from Friday, September 14 until Wednesday, October 10.
+Registration is open until Wednesday, October 10.

 On the registration form, you will be asked to include the title of your presentation.
 Please aim to keep your title catchy, informative, concise, and true to your research.
 An important element of the competition is communicating your research in a concise and engaging manner and that starts with the title.
 Try to avoid long titles with technical jargon.